 Raw Goat Milk

-Milk digestion is sometimes a problem for certain people and one of the main benefits of goat milk is that it is more digestible than cow's milk.
+Digesting milk is sometimes a problem for certain people and one of the main benefits of raw goat milk is that it's more digestible than cow's milk.

-Milk digestion is improved for many people because the properties of goat milk's protein and fat are less of a problem or less allergenic to some people than the protein and fat found in cow's milk.
+Digestion of milk is improved for many people because the protein and fat found in goat's milk are less of a problem than the protein and fat found in cow's milk.

 Benefits of Raw Goat Milk

 - Contains vitamins, minerals, electrolytes, trace elements, enzymes,